davidmonnom/networkly/README.md

 - Display basic request informations
 - Request payload and response formatting and beautifying (JSON, JAVASCRIPT, HTML, XML, CSS)
 - List of all requests with colored type and status
+- Filter requests by type
+- Clear all requests

 ### Build it yourself